 Monero Wallet – Full Review

 If you would like to purchase the cryptocurrency, it’s important to secure it in a good wallet.
 Monero might have a payment protocol that provides great security and anonymity, but you could still lose your Monero coins if you don’t secure them properly.
-The following article reviews the best wallets to secure your Monero funds and how to use each of them.
+The following article reviews the best Monero wallets to secure your XMR.

 What is a Monero Wallet?